 Always consider the job you are interviewing for.
 Tailor your strengths to the position and show why you are the right job candidate.

 Relevance is key.
-How do your strengths qualify you as the right candidate to make a success of the job?
+How do your strengths qualify you as the right candidate to make a success of this job?

 Avoid the mistake of frustrating the interviewer as you describe what a great athlete you are and list your latest sports achievements during your sales job interview.